 Share your limerick poems with us!

 It’s time to write your own limerick!
-We hope that our step-by-step instructions on makes writing limericks a whole lot easier.
+We hope that our step-by-step instructions make writing limericks a whole lot easier.
 We would love to read your limerick poems!
 Just post your poetry in the comments below.

 Interested in more poetry?
 Take a look at our posts, how to write your first-ever haiku and tips for writing a Clerihew poem.
 And for some added extra fun, why not create your own comic strip?